 Limb that is suddenly swollen, blistered, or has black spots

 Risk factors for deep vein thrombosis, such as recent surgery, bed rest, or a cast on a leg

 New nerve deficits, such as weakness or numbness of the affected limb

 When to see a doctor

 People who have warning signs should see a doctor right away.
 People without warning signs should call a doctor.
 The doctor will decide how quickly the person needs to be seen based on the symptoms, age, and presence of other medical disorders.
-Typically, a delay of several days is not harmful.

 What the doctor does